Last Updated on June 11, 2022

 If you are searching for somewhere to eat outside Uptown Greenville, there are options in Farmville and Winterville!

-Café Madeleine has scratch-made cakes and pastries alongside an impressive wine selection.
-And one of the best places to get oysters in the area is at Main & Mill Oyster Bar & Tavern in Winterville.
+Cafรฉ Madeleine offers scratch-made cakes and pastries along with an impressive wine selection.
+One of the best places to get oysters in the area is Main & Mill Oyster Bar & Tavern in Winterville.

 Read More: How to Explore the NC Oyster Trail (10+ Adventurous Ways!)

-Ready to Dig Into These Restaurants in Greenville?
+Ready to Dig Into Greenville NC’s Best Restaurants?

-Legendary barbecue and farm-to-table upscale dining are just a couple of the amazing highlights you’ll find when searching for the best restaurants in Greenville.
+Legendary barbecue and farm-to-table upscale dining are just some of the amazing highlights you’ll find when searching for the best restaurants in Greenville.
 All of the people behind these local businesses pour their hearts into providing delicious food and enjoyable experiences.

 So if you’re in the area and hungry, support them.
 Grab some takeout or sit down for some of the finest meals you’ll find in North Carolina.